 If you are worried that your employer is placing you at risk of injury, by asking you to lift more than the recommended maximum weight at work, you should report your health & safety concerns.

-Action to take if you sustain an injury lifting at work
+Action to take if you sustain a lifting injury at work

 If you have been injured as a result of lifting at work you may be entitled to make a workplace injury claim

 Our guide for work injury compensation claims contains further information about the first steps you should take after an injury at work.

 Obtain legal advice about making a work injury compensation claim

 Compensation claims arising out of a lifting or manual handling injury can be complex.
 Professional, expert advice will be required to assess whether a claim can be made.